Vignettes are normally processed by Sweave, but package

 a regular expression pattern for the filenames handled

-by this engine, or NULL
+by this engine, or NULL for the default pattern.

 the package registering the engine.
 By default, this

-is the package calling vignetteEngine
+is the package calling vignetteEngine.

-a list with element names filter
+a list with element names filter and/or

-giving the respective arguments to be used when spell
+control giving the respective arguments to be used when spell

 checking the text in the vignette source file with

-If the engine is being deleted, NULL
+If the engine is being deleted, NULL.
+Otherwise a list

 containing components